...

 Farnam Baspar, the top geocomposite sheets manufacturer in Iran

-Farnam Baspar Company, with 22 years of experience in the automotive parts and geosynthetic products industry is the top geocomposite sheets manufacturer in Iran and produces this product with very good surface quality and excellent mechanical properties (resistance to cold, heat, moisture, impact, etc.).
+Farnam Baspar Company, with 22 years of experience in the automotive parts and geosynthetic products industry, is the leading manufacturer of geocomposite sheets in Iran.
+The company produces this product with high surface quality and excellent mechanical properties, including resistance to cold, heat, moisture, and impact.

-Farnam Baspar does its best to achieve quality through appropriate raw materials.
-That is why it has achieved the standard product method according to GRI GM13 standard and national standard and can comply with any standard desired by the customer.
+Farnam Baspar strives to achieve quality through the use of appropriate raw materials.
+This commitment has enabled the company to meet the standard product method according to the GRI GM13 standard and national standards, allowing it to comply with any standards desired by the customer.

 Frequently asked questions